Method of Payment

 • The payment method is relevant to the company you are currently working under in the system.

-Instructions: Create a New Payment Method
+Instructions: Create a new payment method

 1. Navigate to: Admin Panel > Financial Settings > Payment Methods